learn-co-curriculum/CSS-Flexbox-Child-Properties-Lab/README.md

 ## Objectives

-1. Use CSS to create a flex display container
+1. Use CSS to modify the behavior of child elements in a flex display

-#### Adding Flex Properties to a Container
+#### Adding Flex Properties to Child Elements